Skip to Content

 No stylesheet to import

 snapgrid ships zero CSS.
-Components return positioning styles inline and a handful of stable class names / data attributes for you to target.
+Components return positioning styles inline plus a few stable class names and data attributes for you to target.
 There is no import "@snapgridjs/react/styles.css" step.
-See Styling for the hooks you can style against.
+See Styling for what’s exposed.

 Framework notes

-• Next.js / Remix (SSR): fully supported. useContainerWidth is SSR-safe and renders at an initial width on the server, then measures on the client.
+• Next.js / Remix (SSR) — fully supported. useContainerWidth is SSR-safe: it renders at an initial width on the server, then measures on the client.
+The file that renders a grid must be a client component ("use client"), since dnd-kit attaches sensors in effects.
 See Server-side rendering.

 Last updated on